Written by Bettina Pelz

 During the pandemic, in March 2021, ten young artists realized public art projects in the Medina of Tunis.
 Yassin Aguerbi, Zied Belaifa, Mohamed Gharbi, Mariem Hidri, Zeineb Kaabi, Rima Khraief, Bastien Lagier, Omeyma Medini, Haifa Ouerfelli, and Becem Sidri presented new works in a decentral exhibition project.
 Their installations and interventions are based on drawing, painting, photography, or digital media, but they all have in common to work with light as artistic material.

-Yassin Aguerbi
+Yassin Agrbi

 An immersive environment, made of UV light, fluorescent colors, and daily materials.